flyingmachine/brave-clojure-web/content/concurrency.md

 I'm going to use "parallel" only to refer to cohabitating processors.
 While there are Clojure libraries that aid distributed programming, this book only covers parallel programming.
-That said, the concepts you'll learn apply directly to distributed programming.

 ### Blocking and Async

 One of the big use cases for concurrent programming is for **blocking** operations.
-"Blocking" really just means waiting for an operation to finish and you'll most often hear it used in relation to I/O operations.
+"Blocking" really just means waiting for an operation to finish and you'll most often hear it used in relation to I/O operations, like reading a file or waiting for an HTTP request to finish.
 Let's examine this using the Concurrent Lady Gaga example.

-If Lady Gaga texts her interlocutor and then stands there with her phone in her hand, staring at the screen for a response, then you could say that the "read next text message" operation is blocking.
-If, instead, she tucks her phone away so that she can drink until it alerts her by beeping or vibrating, then you could say she's handling the "read next text message" operation **asynchronously**.
+If Lady Gaga texts her interlocutor and then stands there with her phone in her hand, staring at the screen for a response and not drinking, then you would say that the "read next text message" operation is blocking and that these tasks are executing **synchronously**.

+If, instead, she tucks her phone away so that she can drink until it alerts her by beeping or vibrating, then you could say she's handling the "read next text message" task **asynchronously**.

 ### Concurrent Programming, Parallel Programming

 "Concurrent programming" and "parallel programming" refer to how you decompose a task into parallelizable sub-tasks and the techniques you use to manage the kinds of risks that arise when your program executes more than one task at the same time.
+For the rest of the chapter, I'll the two terms interchangeably because the risks are pretty much the same for both.

 To better understand those risks and how Clojure help you avoid them, let's examine how concurrency and parallelism are implemented in